hn374/Developer-Notes/Books/ThinkLikeAProgrammer.md

 A pointer external to the list that points to the first node in a linked list is known as a head pointer.

+## Chapter 5

+A class is a blueprint for constructing a particular package of code and data; each variable created according to a class's blueprint is known as an object of that class.

+Code outside of a class that creates and uses an object of that class is known as a client of the class.

+A class declaration names the class and lists all of the members, or items inside that class.

+Each item is either a data member, a variable declared within the class, or a method, which is a function declared within the class.